chitrapandey1/Doctor-s-Fee-Prediction/README.md

 2. To create a machine learning model that predicts the doctor’s consultation fee.

-3. Deploying the model trained on web.

 ## Tools Used
-1. Python - Beautiful Soup, Selenium, Pandas, Scikit-learn, Flask
+1. Python - Beautiful Soup, Selenium, Pandas, Scikit-learn
 2. HTML & CSS